 Understanding Diabetic Foot Ulcers and Their Impact

-Diabetic foot ulcers are open sores that often appear on the bottom of the foot2.
-They can greatly affect the lives of people with diabetes.
-They also put a big strain on healthcare costs.
+Diabetic foot ulcers are open sores that often appear on the bottom of the foot.
+They can significantly affect the lives of people with diabetes.
+They also put a significant strain on healthcare costs.
+Applying the best wound care for diabetic foot ulcer can drastically reduce these burdens.

 Common Locations and Risk Statistics